Learn how to evaluate dark web monitoring tools based on source coverage and detection speed.

 The best tools provide real-time alerts within minutes of detection via webhook and email.
 Slower platforms may take days, by which time attackers could already have exploited the credentials.
 Prioritize solutions with immediate notification capabilities.

 Tools are software platforms you operate yourself.
 Services are managed offerings where the provider handles monitoring.
 The key difference is data source management.
-Dark web sources constantly appear, disappear, and change access methods.
+Dark web sources constantly shift and change access methods.
 With tools, your team manages that.
 With services, the provider handles source collection so you focus on acting on alerts.